-Summer 2013 Research Projects
+Summer 2014 Research Projects

-Below you will find a list of faculty that will be conducting research during the Summer of 2013 and are looking for research students.
+Below you will find a list of faculty that will be conducting research during the Summer of 2014 and are looking for research students.

-Project: Self-Healing Home Networks (Amy Csizmar Dalal, 1-2 students)
+Project: Self-Healing Home Networks (Amy Csizmar Dalal)

 Self-healing networks, or networks that can detect potential problems and fix them before the end user is aware of the problem, are the holy grail of networking research.
 Self-healing networks make computer networks more usable and more user-friendly, as well as easier to deploy and manage.
 These features make self-healing networks especially attractive for the home: home users are often not technical experts, yet home networks are increasingly as complex or more complex than institutional networks, requiring a high level of technical expertise to deploy and maintain.
 Self-healing networks have the potential to make high-functioning, well-designed networks available to all home users.
 The existence of such networks in turn paves the way for the creation and deployment of new and innovative rich media applications (immersive gaming, telepresence, and high-quality entertainment, to name a few).

 CS 201 or its equivalent is appropriate preparation for this project.
-Experience with statistics, networks, and/or psychology is a plus, but is not required.
+Experience with statistics, networks, design, and/or psychology is a plus, but is not required.